There is a lot of confusion in the home inspection and real estate industries about gas pipe bonding.

 Due to this potential issue, by 2006, all CSST manufacturers listed bonding as an installation requirement for yellow CSST, however, based upon my experience inspecting homes, bonding this gas piping was rarely, if ever, done.
 I'd estimate, based upon experience, that maybe only 10% of yellow CSST installed in this area is actually bonded.

-By placing the metallic portion of yellow CSST at permanent ground potential (bonding), the risks of possible damage and fire related to nearby lightning strikes is greatly diminished.
+By placing the metallic portion of yellow CSST at permanent ground potential (bonding), the risks of possible damage and/or fire related to nearby lightning strikes is greatly diminished.
 CSST is approved for use both with natural gas and LP (propane).
-Modern electrical and building standards do not require gas piping to be able to withstand the energy of a lightning strike, whether the strike is direct or indirect.
+Modern electrical and building standards require gas piping to be able to withstand the energy of a lightning strike, whether the strike is direct or indirect.
 An indirect lightning strike may be a mile away or to a tree in the home's back yard.
-When sufficient voltage is present, an electrical current is induced in nearby metallic objects (fencing, wiring, gas pipe, plumbing, appliances, etc.).
+When sufficient voltage is present, an electrical current is induced in nearby metallic objects (fencing, wiring, gas pipe, metal plumbing, appliances, etc.).

 A bonding connection where yellow CSST meets black iron pipe.